< Previous family introduction

 Identification Notes

-Shells are easily placed in this family because of the foreign objects attached to the shell.
-Identification of species relies on shell size and shape, especially the shape of the base and the amount, type and position of foreign objects attached.
+Shells are easily placed in this family because of the foreign matter attached to the shell.
+Identification of species relies on shell size and shape, especially the base shape, and the amount, type and position of foreign matter attached.
 The peripheral flange is an extension on the periphery of the last whorl that overhangs the base.
-This may be wide and well defined, as in Xenophota indica, or narrow and irregular as in most of the NSW species (Fig.1).
-Because of the peripheral flange, the shell base in xenophorids is concave overall, but the surface of the basal whorl, i.e. the surface between umbilicus and flange, may be flat, convex, or concave.
+This may be wide and well defined, as in Xenophota indica, or narrow and irregular as in most of the NSW species (Fig.1 4050-1).
+Because of the peripheral flange the shell base in xenophorids is concave overall, but the surface of the basal whorl, i.e. the surface between umbilicus and flange, may be flat, convex or concave.

 Copyright Des Beechey 2007